-1 Introduction,
+1 Introduction

 Emergency response planning is about being prepared for events or incidents that stretch our ability to cope beyond our normal day-to-day capacity.
-While an emergency event can be devastating in its own right, by preparing as much as possible we can reduce its impact and speed the recovery process.
-In some cases, being prepared can help prevent an emergency situation turning into another kind of crisis.
-Planning may not take into account unforeseen events, but it will better prepare an organisation to meet an unforeseen event.
+While an emergency event can be devastating, by preparing as much as possible we can reduce its impact and speed the recovery process.
+In some cases, being prepared can help prevent an emergency turning into another kind of crisis.
+Planning may not consider unforeseen events, but it will better prepare an organisation to meet an unforeseen event.